Skip to content

 git-autosquash

-The TUI will show you which improvements can go back to the commits that originally introduced each piece of functionality.
+The TUI shows which improvements can go back to the commits that originally introduced each piece of functionality.

 3. Mixed Staged and Unstaged Changes